 - Anchor type

-As a reference, you should consider the boat length.
-According to that length, you can determine the right options for your pontoon boat.
+It would help if you considered the boat length as a reference.
+You can determine the suitable options for your pontoon boat based on that length.
 Moreover, you can also see the compatible rode size and material for each boat.

 20 to 25 Feet Pontoon Boats